shivaganesh96/Wallet-DApp/README.md

 [![Build Status](https://travis-ci.org/ethereum/meteor-dapp-wallet.svg?branch=master)](https://travis-ci.org/ethereum/meteor-dapp-wallet)

+## Installations
+	** Note: include build directions for all machines **

+	- Go-Ethereum (and all things needed for that)
+	- Node, npm, homebrew (essentials all programmers should have)
+	- Meteor (and all of the associated packages)

 ## Development

 Start an `geth` node and and the app using meteor and open http://localhost:3000 in your browser: